GDG-Yasar-Software-Team/core/CONTRIBUTING.md

 2. Create a branch: `git checkout -b feature/your-feature`
 3. Make changes
 4. Push and create a PR
-5. Add reviewers: @seberatolmez and @dogukanurker
+5. Add reviewers: @seberatolmez or @dogukanurker
-6. Wait for both approvals
+6. Wait for at least one approval
 7. Merge

 ## Branch Naming